Understanding Results

 - Total friend requests — how many preferences were submitted.

-- Requests honored — the number (and percentage) of friend pairs that ended up in the same class.
+- Requests honored — the number (and percentage) of friend pairs that ended up in the same classroom.

-- Unmet requests — pairs that could not be placed together, often due to conflicting restrictions or class size limits.
+- Unmet requests — pairs that could not be placed together, often due to conflicting restrictions or classroom size limits.

-A friend placement rate above 70–80% is typical for a well-configured assignment.
+A friend placement rate above 70–80% is typical for a well-configured placement.
 If the rate is significantly lower, consider whether too many restrictions are limiting the algorithm's flexibility.

 Scale Distribution

-The scale distribution section visualizes how the four student scales are spread across classes:
+The scale distribution section visualizes how the four student scales are spread across classrooms:

 - Social — measures social interaction tendencies.